 Grievance Policy and Procedural Appeals: The faculty, staff, and students within the College of Engineering departments are a diverse group, and sometimes conflicts may arise.
 Most conflicts can be resolved informally between the two parties.
 However, there may be times that conflicts cannot be resolved informally.
 In these cases, students may file a formal grievance with the Associate Head for Graduate Studies or may file one directly with the Graduate College.
-Consult the Graduate College Handbook (see Chapter 9 on page 64) for more information.
+Consult the Graduate College Handbook (see Chapter 9 on page 61) for more information.

 Health Forms: Submit health forms (by mail or in person upon arrival) to the McKinley Health Center, 1109 S. Lincoln Avenue, Urbana.
-More information about required health forms may be found at https://mckinley.illinois.edu/new-students/welcome.
+More information about required health forms may be found at https://mckinley.illinois.edu/especially/new-students.

 Health Insurance and Health Resources: Information about Student Health Insurance and other Health/Safety resources can be found on the Physics Grad Student Blog here: Health/Safety Resources Physics | UIUC (illinois.edu).
-A summary of student health insurance benefits can be found on the brochure here: https://ws.engr.illinois.edu/sitemanager/getfile.asp?id=4161 i-Card: Each student is issued a permanent photo identification card that must be retained by the student as long as s/he is registered at the University.
-The i-Card office is located on the first floor of the Illini Union Bookstore, 809 S. Wright Street (corner of Wright and John Streets).
-More i-Card information can be found at: http://www.icard.uillinois.edu.
+A summary of student health insurance benefits can be found on the brochure here.

-Helium Liquifier Facility: The helium liquefier facility is located in 171 Loomis.
+Helium Liquefier Facility: The helium liquefier facility is located in 171 Loomis.
 Questions regarding this facility can be directed to Kelly Sturdyvin.